The Puget Sound Energy Foundation is dedicated to keeping our communities safe and prepared where PSE serves and operates.

-We are particularly interested in promoting public safety and emergency preparedness.
+The Foundation is focused on promoting public safety and emergency preparedness.
 We face threats from wind, floods, snow, earthquakes, forest fires, and more – we want our community members to know how to be safe and prepared when facing these natural disasters.

 Read more in our Newsroom.

 In an ongoing effort to better prepare our communities, the Puget Sound Energy Foundation has awarded a grant for the installation of a high-capacity generator at Island Church on Bainbridge Island.
 PSE-TV shows us why emergency preparedness is essential for all of us.

 Please review the guidelines and eligibility page for more information.

 How communities and programs are strengthened through grant funding.

 (3/24/15) Puget Sound Energy Foundation Executive Director Sandi Carson and PSE Community Service Manager Lynn Murphy presented a $20,000 grant to the Lummi Island Community Association on March 18.
 Read more on our Spotlight page.